 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-WMC: 1986-1994 completed diamond core and RC drilling on not 40m grid spacing.
-The holes were generally drilled vertically to a target the stratabound Pb-Zn mineralisation.
-Sampling proceduline with industry standards of the day (as documented in historall RC drilling was sampled at 1m intervals and drill core was splapproximately 1m half-core samples.
-All samples were analysed Atomic Absorption Spectrometry.
-Copper Strike: 2004-2005 RC drilling was completed to infill the by WMC.
-RC drilling was used to obtain continuous 1m samples. were split at the rig and wet samples speared.
-Approximately 2 were weighed, dried, crushed and pulverised at a commercial la analysis by four-acid digest with an ICP finish.
-Aston to Aeon: 2010-2017 infill and extension diamond drilling we precollars; good quality predominantly HQ core was obtained from sawn half-core samples were collected and weighed, dried, compulverised at a commercial laboratory for analysis by four-acid digest by ALS.
-Drill core sample recoveries were recorded in the dabove grade (termed Ore Grade) were assayed as such via OG digest by ALS.
-Drill core samples taken using quarter cut HQ core pQ.
+WMC: 1986-1994 completed diamond core and RC drilling on no 40m grid spacing.
+The holes were generally drilled vertically to ap target the stratabound Pb-Zn mineralisation.
+Sampling procedu line with industry standards of the day (as documented in histor all RC drilling was sampled at 1m intervals and drill core was splir approximately 1m half-core samples.
+All samples were analysed in Atomic Absorption Spectrometry.
+Copper Strike: 2004-2005 RC drilling was completed to infill the editory by WMC.
+RC drilling was used to obtain continuous 1m samples.
+It were split at the rig and wet samples speared.
+Approximately 2 were weighed, dried, crushed and pulverised at a commercial lab analysis by four-acid digest with an ICP finish.
+Aston to Aeon: 2010-2017 infill and extension diamond drilling with precollars; good quality predominantly HQ core was obtained from sawn half-core samples were collected and weighed, dried, compulverised at a commercial laboratory for analysis by four-acid dig ICP finish.
+Drill core sample recoveries were recorded in the databove grade (termed Ore Grade) were assayed as such via OG6 digest by ALS.
+Drill core sample recoveries were recorded in the 2016 saw metallurgical samples taken using quarter cut HQ core PQ.
 Aeon 2017: Genalysis Laboratory being used.
-Technique emplities with ICP finish and ore grade via four-acid digest (termed Intertek Genalysis).
-Where RC sampling has been undertaken, mostly for pre-collars drill holes, Aeon has utilised double spear sampling of 1m bag passed through a cyclone.
-No RC sampling undertaken through a Where half HQ core taken for metallurgical analysis, the half collaboration.
-Where half HQ core taken for metallurgical analysis, the half collaboration.
+Technique empth digest with ICP finish and ore grade via four-acid digest (termed Intertek Genalysis).
+Where RC sampling has been undertaken, mostly for pre-collars drill holes, Aeon has utilised double spear sampling of 1m bagg passed through a cyclone.
+No RC sampling undertaken through on Where half HQ core taken for metallurgical analysis, the half core cut for assaying.